Welcome to Cudham Church of England Primary School

 Head of School

 Our children are happy, confident and have a thirst for learning.
-Uniquely, our pupils are taught by subject specialists from Year One onwards for the majority of subjects.
-Our wonderful specialist staff share their passion for their subjects with our children, inspiring and encouraging each and every child to fulfil their true potential.
+Uniquely, our pupils are taught by PE and Music specialists in all year groups and in Key Stage 2, by English and Maths subject specialists.
+Our wonderful staff share their passion for their subjects with our children, inspiring and encouraging each and every child to fulfil their true potential in all that they do.

 Church of England Education Trust